HelloPenguin1/Academic-PDF-Retrieval-Augmented-Generation-Assistant/README.md

 [![Groq](https://img.shields.io/badge/LLM-Groq-purple.svg)](https://groq.com/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-> A production-grade **Advanced RAG (Retrieval-Augmented Generation)** system designed for academic research.
-Upload any research paper as a PDF and have a **context-aware, citation-grounded conversation** with it — powered by hybrid retrieval, cross-encoder reranking, and multiple specialized LLMs.
+> **Advanced RAG (Retrieval-Augmented Generation)** system designed for academic research.
+Upload any research paper as a PDF and have a **context-aware, citation-grounded conversation** with it — powered by hybrid retrieval, cross-encoder reranking, and LLMs.

 ---